Americana (Starflyer 59 album)

-Americana is the third album by Starflyer 59.
+Americana is the third studio album by alternative rock band Starflyer 59.
 It was the last of the band's three consecutive albums featuring monochromatic covers.
-Unlike their first two albums, this album was given a title, rather than fans attaching a title based on the color of the cover.
+This album was given a name, unlike their prior two albums, which had titles that fans had given them based on the colour of the cover.

 The album was released on cassette, compact disc and vinyl.

 Track listing

 All songs written by Jason Martin.